core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * The server needs to be provisioned with multicast addresses whose token space is placed under its control.
 On general purpose networks, unmanaged multicast addresses such as "All CoAP Nodes" (see {{Section 12.8 of RFC7252}}) are not suitable for this purpose.

-* The server and the clients need to agree out of band that multicast notifications may be used.
+* The server and the clients need to agree out-of-band that multicast notifications may be used.

    This document does not describe a way for a client to influence the server's decision to start group observations and thus to use multicast notifications.
 This is done on purpose.

-   That is, the mechanism specified in this document is expected to be used in situations where sending individual notifications is not feasible, or is not preferred beyond a certain number of clients observing a target resource.
+   That is, the method specified in this document is expected to be used in situations where sending individual notifications is not feasible, or is not preferred beyond a certain number of clients observing a target resource.

    If applications arise where a negotiation between the clients and the server does make sense, those applications are welcome to specify additional means for clients to opt in for receiving multicast notifications.